learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 12.2.
-How do you access history in javascript?
+## Q. How do you access history in javascript?

 The `window.history` object allows you to access the history stack of the browser.
 To navigate to a URL in the history, you use the `back()`, `forward()`, and `go()` methods.
 The `history.length` returns the number of URLs in the history stack.